joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 **Prompt for Participants:**

 ```
-Connect to our Supabase complaints table and analyze the data.
-Show me:
+Fetch customer_complaints.csv using !fetching-santander-data and show me:
 - Outliers: complaints with resolution times > 60 days, compensation > £300, or 0-day resolution
 - Repeat complainers: customers with 3+ complaints and their patterns
 - Statistical summary: resolution time distribution, compensation stats, and category breakdown